icco/coffee_shop/docs/notes.md

 While paintEvent was cool, I ran into all sorts of issues trying to redraw widgets while they were in use.
-Paginating text loaded from a file is easy, paginating on the fly is a bitch.
+Paginating text loaded from a file is easy, paginating on the fly was a bitch.

 Tried out WxRuby and Ruby/Tk.
 As hard as it is to beleive, both are far worse than Qt, mainly because Qt has "good" documentation and tutorials.